 Lupita Nyong’o . . . sweetheart of the world.

 For us, Lupita has always been a knockout—we didn’t need the validation of a predominantly homogenous race magazine to alert us to her appeal.
-But her glorious full page cover is still significant—for a lot of reasons.
+But her cover is still significant—for a lot of reasons.

-There is a world filled of mauve kissed ebony girls hoping, wishing and praying to be lighter; women who will use bleach and adhere to skin lightening products just to take away some of the darkness.
+There is a world filled with mauve-kissed ebony girls hoping, wishing and praying to be lighter; women who will use bleach and adhere to skin lightening products just to take away some of the darkness.
 Why?
-Well there just aren’t any fucking role models for these girls!
+Well, there just aren’t any fucking role models for these girls!

 Perhaps I was corralled into loving the Middle Eastern princess because of our similar skin tones.
 (OK, maybe it was because she had a tiger as a pet.)
 But I like to think that I chose to identify with her for more than her fashion choices and exotic animals.
 She was a strong, smart, beautiful feminist (“I am not a prize to be won!”) of a princess, and yes—when I looked at her, I could see myself as brown princess reflected in her big dark eyes and tan skin.

-But really and truly, until extraordinarily recently (I still remember when I first saw a black person on a GAP commercial in the 90’s) dark beauties have been conspicuously absent from mainstream media.
-And while Disney princesses may seem like a far cry from a viable role model for little girls, their influence on youth's perception of beauty, strength, bravery and otherwise, is undeniable.
-In short these female protagnosits of celluloid, ink and mega-pixels are a way to promote role models of all shape, color and class; not just peaches and cream princesses.
+But really and truly, until extraordinarily recently (I still remember when I first saw a black person on a GAP commercial in the '90s), dark beauties have been conspicuously absent from mainstream media.
+And while Disney princesses may seem like a far cry from a viable role model for little girls, their influence on youth's perception of beauty, strength and bravery is undeniable.
+In short, these female protagnosits of celluloid, ink and mega-pixels are a way to promote role models of all shape, color and class; not just peaches and cream princesses.

 Later in her speech, given at the Black Women In Hollywood Luncheon last February, she talked about her own role model growing up, Sudanese supermodel Alek Wek.
 “Even Oprah called her beautiful and that made it a fact,” Lupita told the audience, once again confirming the widespread effect of the media and moreover, the influence of the all knowing and all powerful O.